-Political decisions need to be made based on many considerations, namely including the opinion of EU institutions, Member States, concerned regions and other stakeholders.
+Political decisions would have to include many considerations, namely including the opinion of EU institutions, Member States, concerned regions and other stakeholders.
 To assess these opinions, values are attached to non-traded goods and services.
 These are non-monetary values and can be assessed by the use of methods to reveal the willingness to pay for different alternatives or by determining the trade-off between alternatives.
 The results can be used when assessing the cost and benefit be specific alternatives.